 - The positive terminal is marked with a plus sign, while the negative terminal is marked with a minus sign.
-If it is of the top post design and you cannot read the markings, the negative is the smaller in diameter of the two posts
+If it is of the top post design and you cannot read the markings, the negative is the smaller in diameter of the 2 posts.

 - Put on gloves and goggles even if your father, brother, mother, and uncle never wore them; battery acid hurts.

 - Loosen the clamp with your wrench and disconnect the negative terminal first since it's connected to the car chassis.
 It also helps prevent a short circuit or sparking.

 - Unscrew or unlatch anything holding the battery in place, and lift the battery out using the attached handle or a very firm grip(the battery will be really heavy).
 Put the screws, bolts, and latches in a safe place.

 Do not throw the old battery away.
 Keep it upright to prevent it from leaking.
 Old batteries contain hazardous materials that can't go in a regular landfill.
 Instead, they can be recycled.
 Call your local mechanic or automotive store for more information.
 There should not be a fee for disposal as the old batteries are valuable cores for recycling.

 - Place the new battery in the tray and reattach the stuff that holds it in place.